 The focus is on teaching the fundamental building blocks and characteristics of positive relationships, with particular reference to friendships, family relationships, and relationships with other children and with adults.
-Pupils are taught about what a relationship is, what friendship is, what family means and who the people are who can support them.
+Pupils are taught about what a relationship is, what family means and who the people are who can support them.